Loch Lomond, Scotland, United Kingdom

 - Statistics / Weather / Helpful Links

 Looking for Loch Lomond cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Due to its stunningly beautiful location, Loch Lomond is one of the more popular lochs or lakes in Western Scotland.
 Although not the longest lake at 24 miles (39 kilometers) in length, it is the largest expanse of fresh water in Scotland.
 With a surface area of 17,544 acres (71 square kilometers), the loch touches the districts of Argyll and Bute, West Dunbartonshire, and Stirling.
 The loch is crossed by the Highland Boundary Fault, a break in the earth’s crust which occurred millions of years ago, and as a result, exhibits physical characteristics of both Highland and Lowland Scotland.
 The wide, shallow, southern end of the lake is home to numerous wooded islands.
 The narrow, deep, fjord-like northern end sits in the shadow of Ben Lomond, a very distinctive mountain in the Scottish Highlands at a height of 3,196 feet (974 meters).
 With its sparkling water, inviting villages and unlimited outdoor activities, there is little wonder why people travel from around the globe to visit this breathtaking lake.